crodriguez1a/ml-nano/lessons.md

 Recall = Correctly classified as positive / total actual positive

+## R Score (Correlation Coefficient)
+In statistics, the **correlation coefficient r** measures the strength and direction of a linear relationship between two variables on a scatterplot.
+The value of r is always between +1 and –1.
+Closer to 1 being a strong or near perfect linear relationship.

 ## F1 Score

 Harmonic Mean Average - 2 * xy / x + y where x = precision and y = recall
-Closer to the smallest between precision and recall raising a flag if one is small
+Closer to the smallest between precision and recall raising a flag if one is small.
+Represents the overall accuracy

 ## Fβ (beta) Score